 Returns an ABSTIME value that represents the time stamp when the resource definition was last changed.
+For more information about the format of the ABSTIME value, see FORMATTIME in CICS Application Programming.

 Returns a 4-character field containing the (possibly generic) name of the destination CorbaServer for this REQUESTMODEL.